oilroute.app — AI Energy Supply Chain Intelligence

 Which industries are most affected by the oil crisis?

-Based on current analysis, the top 3 most vulnerable sectors are: Shipping & Logistics (score: 95), Chemicals & Petrochemicals (score: 90), Agriculture (Fertilizer Production) (score: 88).
+Based on current analysis, the top 3 most vulnerable sectors are: Shipping (VLCC Tanker) (score: 98), Petrochemicals (score: 95), Fertilizer Production (score: 90).

 How does the energy crisis affect manufacturing?